-We therefore welcomed the recognition given to the value and importance of heritage within DEFRA's 25 Year Environment Plan.
+We therefore welcomed the recognition given to the value and importance of heritage within DEFRA's 25 Year Environment Plan and its successor the Environment Improvement Plan, published in January 2023.
 Inclusion in future environmental schemes, such as the new environmental land management schemes currently in development by DEFRA, are essential for the sustainable management of scheduled monuments in the future.

 Historic England Management Agreements, Monument Management Schemes and Heritage Partnership Agreements can also play a key role in helping improve the condition of many archaeological sites and monuments.

-Grants from other public sources, notably Natural England (which along with the Rural Payments Agency administers the Countryside Stewardship Scheme) and the National Lottery Heritage Fund, also have a vital role to play in helping to preserve our most precious monuments for future generations.
+Grants from other public sources, notably the National Lottery Heritage Fund, also have a vital role to play in helping to preserve our most precious monuments for future generations.